vlpakhomov/url-shortener/README.md

 All my projects is bricks 🧱 of road to becoming a developer ✨.

 This project is dedicated to implementation url-shortener service.
-It's task for internship selection.
-We can see task-requirements is contains in TASK.md ⌛.
+It's task for internship selection of ozon.
+We can see task-requirements is contains in TASK.md.

 <p align="right"><a href="#url_shortener">Back to top ⬆️</a></p>